Branding, moodboards & collection building for your clothing line

 Tip: choose one clear direction.
 A brand that tries to appeal to everyone ultimately appeals to no one.

-3. Build your first collection logically
+3. Logically build your first collection

 How do you build your first collection?

-• Start with 3–7 styles (e.g. sweater, hoodie, T-shirt, pants).
+• Start with 3–7 styles (e.g., sweater, hoodie, T-shirt, pants).

 • Use one style direction for consistency.